Skip to main content

 Dr Janet Bastiman, Chief Data Scientist, Napier AI

-LLMs are strong at summarising unstructured information, but they are not universal decision engines.
+LLMs are strong at summarising unstructured information, but they are poor substitutes for classification models in review-or-discount workflows.

 If the goal is “review or discount”, as in many AML workflows, you need a model designed for classification and engineered to show why it reached its conclusion.